vroudge/test_etxmag/README.md

 Some things I've done that I'm quite proud of:
 - A global object ID dealt with at resolve time, meaning any object in the application has a unique ID and can be queried by it via a single endpoint, relay-style!
+- Good two-way resolvers, meaning the program can be found from a given media and the other way around.
+- A smart way to order medias in a program using self-referencing.

 What I didn't take the time to do, because I guessed it wouldn't be that interesting to you:

+- a nice domain-error layer.
+Typeorm and GraphQL both output meaningful errors (most of the time) so that should be enough for now.
 - An endpoint to remove medias from a program.
 I figured it would be the same logic as adding a media to a program, but in reverse.
 Feels unecessary to show-off but I'd be happy to do it if you want me to.
 - Clean DTOs.
-My output types are sometimes a bit messy in the Graphql resolvers but I'd rather fit the spec than take too much time writing DTOs.
+My output types are sometimes a bit messy in the Graphql resolvers but I'd rather fit the spec than take too much time on something I feel is trivial.
 - Super in-depth documentation.
 I've written a few comments here and there but I didn't take the time to write a full documentation.
 I'm not sure it's necessary for a technical test, but I'd be happy to tell you everything over a call.
 - The migrations utils.
 I've set the database to synchronize on app-startup so migrations run every time.